NishnathRai/My-Projects/README.md

 **I am a skilled Java developer with a strong foundation in** **Data Structures and Algorithms (DSA)**

 **My technical expertise includes**
-**React,Java, JavaScript, HTML, CSS, Tailwind CSS, GSAP, and SQL,**
+**React,Java, JavaScript, HTML, CSS, Tailwind CSS, GSAP, Node.js , Express.js , and Mongodb**
 which I use to build efficient, responsive, and dynamic applications.

 ---